ShiftLeftSecurity/traceleft/README.md

 sudo build/bin/traceleft trace $PID1,$PID2:battery/out/handle_syscall_read.bpf $PID3:battery/out/handle_syscall_chown.bpf
 ```

-The `$PID` is optional and can be skipped to load a handler as default handler.
+The `$PID` is optional and can be skipped to load a handler as default handler
+and trace all processes instead.

 ## Tests